 The Panel on methodologies (Meth Panel) shall develop specific proposals for consideration by the Executive Board on how to operationalize the terms "under the control of", "significant" and "reasonably attributable", as contained in paragraph 52 and appendix C, paragraphs (a) (iii) and (b) (vi) of the CDM modalities and procedures.
-Pending decisions by the Executive Board on these terms, project participants are invited to explain their interpretation of such terms when completing and submitting a project design document (CDM-PDD).
+Pending decisions by the Executive Board on these terms, project participants are invited to explain their interpretation of such terms when completing and submitting the CDM-NMB and CDM-NMM.